KanjiBase/KanTanJi/DATA_INPUT.md

    - imi - **required**, the meaning of the vocabulary entry
    - tsukaikata - an example usage sentence, optional

-That's it!

-Though, you can also define arbitrary key-value pairs you wish, these will be included in 'other', 'notes' etc. sections.
+You can also define arbitrary key-value pairs you wish, these will be included in 'other', 'notes' etc. sections.

+### Key definitions - Metadata
+``kanji`` and `tango` types are present in the _data_ used to generate output files.
+However, the app also supports arbitrary _metadata_.
+So, if you want to for example use radicals you can define them in the very same way as you would other items, and if your desired generator respects this metadata, it will be used along the data to enhance the outputs!
+Following rows are supported:

+ - radical

+Unlike data, these metadata entries are available across all data items - they can be defined once _anywhere_.
+We recommend therefore defining such data in separate sheets to not to mix them with data entries - they will be later hard to find!
+KanTanJi can in this case respect the type as a filename: if you do not put any _data_ rows in some file, such file will not be treated as a daat source file, and thus it will not generate any direct outputs (pdf learning materials, anki decks...).

 ### Furigana
 Firugana is crucial part of learning kanji.
 Here, any value (except the 'kanji' value itself) and also custom keys support furigana in the following way: